DCMLab/TP3C/README.md

 ![Alkan](alkan_dist.png)

-_Distribution of tonal pitch-classes of the first movement of Alkan’s "Concerto for Solo Piano", op.
-39, no. 8._
+_<p align="center">Distribution of tonal pitch-classes of the first movement of Alkan’s "Concerto for Solo Piano", op.
+39, no. 8._</p>

 This representation of musical tones has implications for computational musicology and musit theory, music information retrieval, and music perception and cognition.